 Instructions

-• PREP: Measure the lentils and pick over to remove debris or shriveled lentils; add to a fine-mesh sieve, thoroughly rinse with cool water, and set aside.
-Prep the veggies: finely dice the onion and thinly slice carrots (cut thick carrots in half lengthwise first and then thinly slice (to create half moons), dice potato (no need to peel if using Yukon gold) into small 1/2 inch pieces.
-Cut carrot and potato small so they'll cook in the right amount of time.
-Finely mince the garlic cloves and the ginger.
+• Measure the lentils and pick over to remove debris or shriveled lentils; add to a fine-mesh sieve, thoroughly rinse with cool water, and set aside.
+Prep the veggies: finely dice the onion and thinly slice carrots (cut thick carrots in half lengthwise first and thinly slice (to create half moons), dice potato (no need to peel if using Yukon gold) into 1/2-inch pieces.
+Cut carrot and potato small so theyโ€™ll cook in the right time.
+Finely mince garlic cloves and ginger.

-• SAUTE: Measure the 3 tablespoons butter or coconut oil when solid and heat in a large cast iron pot to medium-high heat.
+• Measure the coconut oil when solid and heat in a large cast-iron pot to medium-high heat.
 Add in onion, carrots, and potatoes.
-Saute for 7-9 minutes, stirring frequently, until golden.
-Add in the garlic and ginger.
-Cook for another 1-2 minutes, stirring constantly.
+Sautรฉ for 7โ€“9 minutes, stirring frequently, until golden.
+Add garlic and ginger.
+Cook another 1โ€“2 minutes, stirring constantly.
 Nothing should be overly browning or burning; if so, turn down the heat.
-If you aren't using a cast iron pot, cook times will be longer (cast iron holds heat better).
-While everything is cooking, measure out the spices.
+If you arenโ€™t using a cast-iron pot, cook times will be longer (cast iron holds heat better).
+While everything is cooking, measure out spices.

-• SPICES AND TOMATOES: To the pot, add all the spices.
-Season with salt and pepper; I add 1 and 1/4 teaspoon fine sea salt and 1/2 teaspoon ground pepper.
-Cook, stirring constantly, for 1-2 minutes or until very fragrant.
-Add in the (undrained) tomatoes, reduce the heat to medium, stir and cook for 2-3 minutes, scraping the bottom of the pot to release any browned bits.
+• To the pot, add all the spices.
+Season with salt and pepper; I add 1 and 1/4 teaspoon salt and 1/2 teaspoon pepper.
+Cook, stirring constantly, for 1โ€“2 minutes or until very fragrant.
+Add in the (undrained) tomatoes, reduce heat to medium, stir, and cook 2โ€“3 minutes, scraping the bottom of the pot to release any browned bits.

-• LENTILS AND LIQUIDS: Vigorously shake the can of coconut milk.
+• Vigorously shake the can of coconut milk.
 Open and remove 1/4 cup and set aside for later.
 Add vegetable stock, lentils, and remaining coconut milk to the soup.
-Bring to a boil, reduce heat to low, and gently simmer, uncovered, for 15-20 minutes or until lentils and veggies are tender.
+Bring to a boil, reduce heat to low, and gently simmer, uncovered, for 15โ€“20 minutes or until lentils and veggies are tender.
 Stir occasionally.
-Red lentils can get mushy if over-cooked so check at 15 minutes.
-If soup thickens too much, add a splash more broth/stock (we do like this soup pretty thick!) and if it's too thin (or lentils aren't tender), increase the heat a bit to simmer at a slightly higher heat.
+Red lentils can get mushy if overcooked, so check at 15 minutes.
+If soup thickens too much, add a splash more broth/stock (I like this soup pretty thick!) and if itโ€™s too thin (or lentils arenโ€™t tender), increase the heat a bit to simmer at a slightly higher heat.

-• FINISHING: Remove from heat.
+• Remove from heat.
 Stir in the frozen peas and optional 1/3 cup finely chopped cilantro.
 Stir in the zest and juice of a lemon.
 Taste and adjust any seasonings; flavors should sing, so add extra salt, pepper, or lemon juice if needed.

 Video